-In fact, statistics show that nearly 37% of U.S. homeowners claim to have had some type of water damage, and nearly 14,000 people experience a water disaster every day.
+In fact, statistics show that nearly 37% of homeowners in the U.S. report having experienced water damage at some point, and nearly 14,000 people experience a water disaster every day.

-Whether it is caused by a burst pipe, a sewer backup, a faulty appliance, a heavy rain or monsoon storm, or even rising floodwaters, there are important steps you should take to protect yourself and your property and get things clean and dry and back to beautiful as soon as possible.
+Whether caused by a burst pipe, a sewer back-up, a malfunctioning appliance, a heavy rain or monsoon storm, or even rising flood waters, there are important steps you should take to protect yourself and your property and get things clean, dry, and beautiful again as quickly as possible.

-If your home is flooded, you need to take quick action to minimize the quantity of damages to your residential or commercial property.
-Get in touch with your flood insurance policy provider quickly to start the insurance claims procedure as well as to set up an insurance adjuster to come to your residence to evaluate the damage.
-Look for dangers, such as live electrical lines or structural damage, prior to you enter your residence, as well as take pictures or video clips of all the damage before you get rid of any type of water.
-Remember that flooding damages that results from inclement weather isn’t covered under a typical property owner’s plan, so damage will not be covered be unless you have an added flooding insurance coverage.
+If your home is flooded, you need to act quickly to minimize the damage to your residential or commercial property.
+Contact your flood insurance company quickly to get the claim process started and hire an adjuster to assess the damage on site.
+Look for hazards, such as live wires or structural damage, before entering your home, and take photos or video clips of any damage before removing the water.
+Remember that flood damage resulting from bad weather is not covered by a typical homeowner’s policy, so damage will not be covered unless you have additional flood insurance.

 What damage can a flood do?

 From loose floorboards to mold, a flood in house can damage it in many ways.
 But, before you re-enter your house to survey the damage, be sure to walk around and visually inspect the property for structural damage, and check for downed power lines or gas leaks, recommends Ready.gov.
 Do not enter the home if you have any doubts on whether it’s safe to do so.

 Here are some examples of damage you may find at your home after a flood has occurred:

 Floods can cause structural damage, such as loose or buckling floors and roof or foundation cracks.
 You may also notice broken or frayed electrical wires in your home after a flood.